ErnieTech101/FreqScanR/README.md

 Stop scanning
     Click the “Stop” button to stop scanning.
 Note that this action does not terminate the program and the list remains displayed.

+NOTE!
+If you change the dwell time in the delay pulldown, be sure to thenclick on the frequency list box to take the focus off of the delay.
+This is a known issue and may be fixed in the next revision.
+If you don't the program may not scan through the list.
+Just select a new delay number, click on the listbox and try again.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Formating the radio .cfg and frequency list .csv files -